mattladany/dotfiles/README.md

 ```

 ## To Do's
+* Ansible-ize this to avoid silly script issues
 * Cross-platform reliability (Mac, Arch, Centos, Ubuntu, etc.).
 * Research and display a more accurate version range.